-In another endless season of rankings and scorecards, I continue to marvel at how often we measure everything except the things that seem to matter most for student learning.
+In another endless season of rankings and scorecards, I marvel at how often we measure everything except what seems to matter most for student learning.
 Too often, debates about education focus on the components: courses, books, majors, co-curricular activities, and strategic plans.

 In truth, at their core, colleges are bundles of people.
 The quality of education is driven by the relationships between them that form (or do not).
 Students get the deepest education from colleges that focus on getting the relationships right, particularly in three critical areas:

-Three crucial relationships students need to develop at college
+Three crucial relationships students need to develop in college

 1. The power of mentors: